HEGSRR/HEGSRR-Template/docs/report/analysis_plan.md

-# Title of Study : Pre-analysis Registration
+# (Pre-analysis registration of OR Original Study Information for): Title of Study

 ### Authors